the-events-calendar/the-events-calendar/readme.txt

 * Portuguese from Antonio Pratas
 * Romanian from Cosmin Vaman
 * Serbian from Marko Manojlovic
-* Spanish from Juanjo Reparaz Sarasola
+* Spanish from Juan Jose Reparaz Sarasola
 * Swedish from Ben Andersen
 * Turkish by Derin Korman